phasehq/console/CONTRIBUTING.md

 Most of Phase's code is under the MIT license, though some paid feature restrictions are covered by a proprietary license.

 Any third party components incorporated into our code are licensed under the original license provided by the applicable component owner.

+## Setup local development environment

+1. Create a `.env.dev` file with `cp .env.dev.example .env.dev` and add atleast one OAuth provider
+2. `docker-compose -f dev-docker-compose.yml up`
+3. The Console is now running at `https://localhost` with HMR